 Courses taken for the minor cannot be taken pass/fail except for courses taken during the first semester of freshman year.
 All courses for the minor must be passed with a grade of C- or higher.
-No courses taught during Intersession or through the School of Business & Professional Studies may be used to satisfy the requirements for the Minor in Psychological & Brain Sciences; however, JHU Summer credits will be accepted to satisfy these requirements.
+No courses taught during Intersession or through the School of Business & Professional Studies may be used to satisfy the requirements for the Minor in Psychology; however, JHU Summer credits will be accepted to satisfy these requirements.

-Students wishing to double major in Psychological & Brain Sciences and some other field (e.g., Biology or Philosophy) are encouraged to meet with a faculty advisor in each department as early as possible to devise an appropriate plan of study.
+Students wishing to double major in Psychology and another field (e.g., Biology or Philosophy) are encouraged to meet with a faculty advisor in each department as early as possible to devise an appropriate plan of study.
 Check with the Office of Academic Advising about procedures for declaring a double major.
-If you do not have an advisor in the Psychological & Brain Sciences Department, make an appointment to see the Dr. Steve Drigotas (email@example.com) for Psychology Majors.
+If you do not have an advisor in the Psychological & Brain Sciences Department, make an appointment to see the Dr. Steve Drigotas (firstname.lastname@example.org) for Psychology Majors.

 Visit links below for full listings.